m-crown/m-crown.github.io/_pages/about.md

 Im currently looking for jobs in tech-bio or biotech companies, with a particular interest in protein engineering.
 I hope to work on projects that have a positive impact on society and the environment.
 If you think I could be a good fit for your team, please get [in touch](mailto:matthewcrown@hotmail.co.uk)!

-Outside of work, I enjoy running, bouldering and tinkering with tech, and I'm a big fan of coffee, football and Formula 1.
+Outside of work, I enjoy running, bouldering, cooking and tinkering with tech, and I'm a big fan of coffee, football and Formula 1.